BlazingTwist/SoftwareTesting_LabWork/reports/report2.md

 ![](Exercise_28_assignment.png)

 The smoke test only works in the current level.
-In another level he will fail.
-In addition, he can also fail if something is changed in the "attack" algorithms of the ghosts.
+In another level it may fail.
+In addition, it can also fail if something is changed in the "attack" algorithms of the ghosts.
 The likelihood of flaky tests increases with the size of our tests.
 The larger it is, the flakier it can be.
 We can reduce this by considering beforehand what we want to test in order to avoid unnecessary tests and thus to keep the tests smaller.

 <br/>